Te llevaré al cielo

 "Te llevaré al cielo" (English: I'll take you to Heaven) is the only single released from Maná's compilation album, Esenciales: Luna (2003).
-This single was released in promotion of their three CD set compilation albums: The Esenciales: Esenciales: Luna, Esenciales: Sol and Esenciales: Eclipse.
+This single was released in promotion of their three CD set compilation albums: The Essentiales: Esenciales: Luna, Esenciales: Sol and Esenciales: Eclipse.
 This single top at number 7 on the Billboard Hot Latin Tracks and stayed for a total of 22 weeks.